Custom AI Agents

 IT Operations ROI: Companies using agentic AI for IT support are cutting ticket resolution times by 50 percent.
 A ticket that took 3 hours now takes 1.5 hours.
 Across 10,000 tickets monthly, that saves 15,000 man-hours, or roughly $750,000 in labor costs that can be redirected to higher-value work.

-Adoption Reality Check: As of 2025, 78 percent of organizations are using AI in at least one business function, up from 72 percent in 2024.
+Adoption Reality Check: As of 2026, 78 percent of organizations are using AI in at least one business function.
+When multiple agents work together, the results scale dramatically - see how multi-agent systems tackle complex business problems that single agents can't handle alone., up from 72 percent in 2024.
 Among those, 29 percent are already using agentic AI, and 44 percent plan to implement it within the next year.
 The companies moving first are gaining measurable competitive advantages.

 Tool Stack and Implementation